Support to help you

 - Sometimes perfectionism masks a lack of confidence.
 Make sure you know exactly what's expected of you – check your assessment brief, assessment criteria and feedback sheets.
 Refer to module handbooks and the website, and ask your tutor for clarification where necessary.

-- Where a desire for perfection significantly hinders your progress, you may find it helpful to discuss the issue with a Counsellor in the Student Services Department.
+- Where a desire for perfection significantly hinders your progress, you may find it helpful to talk to a Counsellor or Mental Health Practitioner at the Wellbeing Service.

 I have trouble concentrating